Devils Lake, North Dakota

-Devils Lake is a city in Ramsey County, North Dakota, United States.
-It is the county seat of Ramsey County.
-The population was 7,192 at the 2020 census.
-It is named after the nearby body of water called Devils Lake.
-The first house in Devils Lake was built in 1882.
+Devils Lake is a city in and the county seat of Ramsey County, North Dakota, United States.
+The population was 7,192 at the 2020 census, and was estimated to be 7,314 in 2024.
+It is named after the nearby lake called Devils Lake.
+The first house built by a Euro-American settler was in 1882.
 It was surveyed in 1883 and named Creelsburg and later Creel City, after the surveyor, Heber M. Creel.
 In 1884 it was renamed Devils Lake.

 The local paper is the Devils Lake Journal.
 Devils Lake Municipal Airport serves the city.
 Devils Lake is home to Lake Region State College and the North Dakota School for the Deaf.

 History

 The present site of Devils Lake was, historically, a territory of the Dakota people.
 However, the Sisseton, Wahpeton, and Cut-Head bands of the Dakotas were relocated to the Spirit Lake Reservation as a result of the 1867 treaty between the United States and the Dakota that established a reservation for those who had not been forcibly relocated to Crow Creek Reservation in what is now South Dakota.
 The name "Devils Lake" is a calque of the Dakota phrase mni wak’áŋ (literally translating to spirit water), which is also reflected in the names of the Spirit Lake Tribe and the nearby town of Minnewaukan.

 The Dakota called the lake mni wak’áŋ, which separately translates as mni (water) and wak’áŋ (literally meaning "pure source" but often translated as "spirit" or "sacred").
 The European-American settlers misconstrued this name to mean "Bad Spirit Lake" or "Devils Lake."
 The "bad" referred to the high salinity of the lake, making it unfit to drink, and "spirit" referenced the mirages often seen across the water.
 The Christian concept of the devil was not present in the Dakota philosophy and religious practices.